-Removing Data is Important
+Removing data is important

 Did you know that reformatting your hard drive or deleting files does not permanently erase the information stored there?
 The next person who uses your computer could use a relatively simple software package to recover data you thought you had erased.
 To make sure all information is permanently removed from surplus government computers in Virginia, the Virginia Information Technologies Agency (VITA) issued a statewide standard for the security and disposal of surplus computer equipment.
-The standard outlines the steps that Executive Branch agencies and public institutions of higher education must take to disable permanently access to all information.
+The standard outlines the steps that executive branch agencies and public institutions of higher education must take to disable permanently access to all information.

-Removal of Commonwealth Data from Surplus Computer Hard Drives and Electronic Media.
+Read the standard, Removal of Commonwealth Data from Surplus Computer Hard Drives and Electronic Media.

 Who should do this?

 Everyone!
-Although the standard is mandatory for Executive Branch agencies and public institutions of higher education, everyone, including the public, businesses, and local governments, is encouraged to erase all information from computer equipment and storage media before throwing it away, recycling it, or selling or giving your computer to someone else.
+Although the standard is mandatory for executive branch agencies and public institutions of higher education, everyone, including the public, businesses, and local governments, is encouraged to erase all information from computer equipment and storage media before throwing it away, recycling it, or selling or giving your computer to someone else.

 How do I permanently erase information on my computer?

 You can download software from the Internet.
 According to the manufacturers' claims, the following software meets the VITA standard: